 This article will teach you about how insurance providers reward you for being a loyal customer.
 This includes a breakdown of the different types of loyalty discounts.
 We’ll also list top companies that offer discounts for customer loyalty.
 Finally, we’ll look at how sticking with one insurer can cost you even more money in the long run.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 How Customer Loyalty Discounts Work

 While most states require auto insurance, it can be pretty pricey.
 Fortunately, you can lower your rates by taking advantage of discounts.
-Insurance companies offer a wide range of discounts that you may qualify for.
-These discounts will knock a percentage off of your monthly premiums.
+Insurance companies offer a wide range of discounts that knock a percentage off of your monthly premium.
 You’ll most likely be able to qualify for multiple discounts and maximize your savings.

 Customer loyalty discounts work in the same way.
-You qualify for them by doing something that proves your loyalty to your insurance company.
-Then, you’ll end up paying less for your auto coverage.
+You qualify by doing something that proves your loyalty.
+When you do, you’ll end up paying less for your auto coverage.

 There isn’t just one customer loyalty discount.
-Having multiple cars and bundling your policies will also get you discounts.
+Having multiple cars and bundling your policies is another way to save.
 These are actions that many insurers consider to be part of customer loyalty.